Forward Guidance

 Case Study: The Fed's Taper Preview

 In 2021–2022, markets watched closely for when the U.S. would end quantitative easing.
-The Fed did not shock markets with a surprise announcement; instead, over several months of meeting minutes, it repeatedly emphasized "we are discussing the timing of tapering."
+The Fed did not rely only on a surprise announcement.
+It used statements, minutes, and speeches to prepare markets for a possible tapering of asset purchases.

 The key to understanding forward guidance is careful reading of the language combined with data — not just the surface.